domsteil/sgxjvm-public/docs/source/rng-client.rst

 Similarly there are some non-critical IAS responses that you may want to accept.
 See the command-specific ``--help`` for more options.

-To retrieve verified and signed RNG:
+To retrieve a verified and signed RNG:

 .. parsed-literal::

     java -jar |rng-client-jar| get-random localhost:8080

 ``get-random`` accepts similar flags to ``verify-attestation``, as it does full verification of the quote.
-If successful it will print some base64 encoded randomness it received from the enclave.
+If successful, it will print some base64 encoded randomness it received from the enclave.